eaakashmaurya/CS308_Fall20-Team5_SlotBookingProject/README.md

 Step 2.
 Go to the folder where you have installed xampp.
 In windows, you can find it in C:/users/home/xampp

-Step3.
+Step 3.
 Find the htdocs folder.
 You need to put this project in htdocs to run your project.

-Step4.
+Step 4.
 Fork this repo and clone it.
 Add this to your htdocs and run it like any simple html file in browser.Reload to see the changes.

-Step5.
+Step 5.
 Please also start xampp server.

-Step6.
+Step 6.
 Open localhost/phpmydmin/ on your browser and upload our database "c4dfed_facility_booking" there by creating a new database and importing it from the codefiles "database/c4dfed_facility_booking.sql".